Eye surgery

 When we talk about cattle enucleations, we generally mean exenterations.

-• We do not typically ligate the artery (with a complete bony orbit, this is hard).
+• In LA, we do not typically ligate the artery (with a complete bony orbit, this is hard).
 That means we have to create hemostasis in other ways.
 Cows like to clot well but this is an artery so even cattle will continue to bleed.
 By suturing the lids closed, we create a closed space.
 With enough bleeding, the pressure builds up and stops the arterial flow.
 The animal will have a bulging eye for a bit but this resolves after the bleeding stops.
 We typically skip the subcutaneous layer if bleeding is profuse and just close skin quickly.

 If the artery is ligated, you can also try a trampoline suture.
 The premise is that this will minimize the sunken appearance by providing a scaffold for fibrous tissue.